LukeSmithxyz/voidrice/.config/ranger/ranger_readme.md

 	+ Txs -- copy slideshow/beamer template to new file
 	+ Txh -- copy handout template to new file
 + Image commands:
-	+ bg -- (for i3 users) makes an image your background (assuming i3 is looking at ~/.config/wall.png for your background)
+	+ bg -- makes an image your background (assuming i3 is looking at ~/.config/assets/wallpaper.png for your background)
 	+ bw -- runs Pywal on the selected image, making it your background and generating a color scheme based off of it.
 	+ C -- rotates an image (requires imagemagick)
 	+ F -- flips an image (requires imagemagick)
 	+ TR -- add transparency to image file
-+ mpd/mpc shortcuts
-	+ MS -- Start mpd
-	+ MK -- kill mpd
-	+ MN -- Start playing selected song/folder now
-	+ Ma -- Enqueue selected song/folder
-	+ Mp -- Pause
-	+ Mn -- Next track
-	+ Mb -- Previous track
-	+ Mo -- Restart track
-+ Audio tagging with eye3D:
-	+ Ta -- change artist name
-	+ TA -- change album name
-	+ Tb -- change album artist
-	+ Tt -- change title
-	+ Tn -- change track number
 + Downloading:
 	+ ytv -- Download online video (paste in url) (requires youtube-dl)
 	+ yta -- Download audio of online video (paste in url) (requires youtube-dl)